kjolley/BIGSdb_documentation/administration.rst

 previously generated.

 .. image:: /images/administration/refresh_caches.png

+You can also set cache_schemes="yes" in the system tag of config.xml to enable automatic refreshing of the caches when batch adding new isolates (you should still periodically run the update_scheme_caches.pl script via CRON to ensure any changes in the sequence definition database are picked up).

 If queries are taking longer than 5 seconds to perform and a cache is not in place, you will see a warning message in bigsdb.log suggesting that the caches